 N. Qualifications of a crisis supports provider agency: A crisis supports provider agency must comply with and must ensure that direct support personnel, whether subcontractors or employees, comply with 8.314.5.10 NMAC.
 In addition, a crisis supports provider agency and direct support personnel must:

-- (1) comply with all training requirements as specified by DOH; - (2) have and maintain documentation of current CPR and first aid certification; and
+(2) have and maintain documentation of current CPR and first aid certification; and

-(3) have written notification from DOH that they do not have a disqualifying conviction after submitting to the CCHS.
+(3) have written notification from DOH that he or she does not have a disqualifying conviction after submitting to the CCHS.